-How much will your car insurance rates increase if you get a speeding ticket?
-If you do get a speeding ticket, there might be some unexpected repercussions.
-And you might ask yourself, “How much does insurance go up after a speeding ticket?”
-Your auto insurance cost might increase by 3%, 10%, much more or nothing at all.
+You might ask yourself, “How much does insurance go up after a speeding ticket?”
+Your auto insurance cost might increase by 3%, 10%, much more, or nothing at all.

 Read on and you will find out what you can expect to happen, not just with the fine, but with your auto insurance coverage.
-Once you have finished this FAQ then check out our FREE tool at the top of this page for finding the best car insurance today!
+Check out our FREE tool at the top of this page for finding the best car insurance today!

 Getting a Speeding Ticket